revathskumar/blog.revathskumar.com/_posts/2018-05-25-elm-message-passing-between-modules.md

 title: 'ELM : message passing between modules'
 excerpt: 'Message passing between modules in ELM.'
 date: 2018-05-25 00:05:00 IST
-updated: 2018-25-05 00:05:00 IST
+updated: 2026-02-14 00:05:00 IST
 categories: elm
 tags: elm
 ---

 In the last blog we saw [how to update a field in the list of items][part_1].
 In that we had only one module `Main`.
 In this we will see what are the changes need when we plan to move the `viewItem` into a child module and how the message passing works between the modules.

-If you are planning to seperate module,
+If you are planning to separate module,

 * Parent should have a message to convert the parent message to child message
 * This message will take care of conversion of all the messages related to child module.
 * Same may we have to convert the `Cmd` from child module to parent one.
 * Use `.map` function to convert one message to another

 From the last post the whole code will look like